youngcs97/fortify-upload/README.md

 main()
 ```

-After you have packaged your source code, the follow commands are identical across the 3 implementations:
+After you have packaged your source code, the following commands are identical across the 3 implementations:

 ``` console